Miramonte Conservation Camp #5

 At Miramonte, over 60 inmates are also trained firefighters ready for immediate respond to emergencies.
 Annually, these inmates typically participate in over 86,000 hours of fir fighting assignments.
 The efforts of this small group of CDCR inmate firefighters saved California taxpayers on average over $860,000 annually.

 Combining Firefighting and Service Projects, Miramonte inmates provide an annual potential savings of over 1.8 million dollars in labor costs.

 Built in 1949, Miramonte has just celebrated its 60th year of providing fire protection and community services to the Fresno and Kings County area.
 During this period, Miramonte Camp has left a positive mark within the surrounding communities.
 This includes inmate built rock walls, stairs and water culverts dotted throughout the area and the memories of seeing inmates and the “red buses” working in the community.
 Miramonte is located just outside Sequoia National Forest at an elevation of about 3,000 feet.
 It is secluded in the oak studded foothills 55 miles east of Fresno.

-Inmates assigned to Miramonte can avail themselves to over 400 hours of religious studies/training donated by local religious organizations.
+Inmates assigned to Miramonte can avail themselves to over 400 hours of religious studies/training donated by local religious organizations, as well as involve themselves in the following Self-Help Groups: Alcoholics Anonymous, Narcotics Anonymous, Responsible Fatherhood, and Anger Management classes.
 General Education Diplomas (GED) are available to prepare inmates for their eventual return to the community.
 Additionally, prior to parole, inmates may obtain a California Identification Card or a California Driver’s License (renewals, duplicates or written testing portion only).